romland/singlefile-api-docker/README.md

 # SingleFile API in Docker
 SingleFile web API in a Docker container.

+If I get around to it, I will make it interface with SingleFile using node instead of CLI.

 I have merely tweaked things to get them to work in 2024.

 The real work by: